pranamg/powerplatform-samples/samples/multi-level-menu-component/README.md

 A simple Switch statement can be used but the better method would be to create a table containing the returned menu names and the matching screen objects, lookup and navigate to the screen.

-The navigation screens can be declared in the App OnStart.
-One location means one place to change the navigation.
+The menu contains a text value to represent the screen rather than the screen object itself.
+A collection containing the txt value matching with the scrren object can be declared in the App OnStart.
+One location means one place to change the navigation rather than using the Switch statement.

 ```
 ClearCollect(ScreenNavigate,